 First Nuclear-Weapon-Free Zone Is Established

-The Treaty of Tlatelolco opened for signature on February 14, establishing Latin America as the first nuclear-weapon-free zone (NWFZ): an area in which countries agree to “prohibit and prevent” the “testing, use, manufacture, production, or acquisition by any means whatsoever of any nuclear weapons.”
-Mexican ambassador and Nobel Peace Prize winner Alfonso Garcia Robles hoped the “territories of powers which possess those horrible tools of mass destruction will become ‘something like contaminated islets subjected to quarantine.’”
-The countries of the South Pacific established a NWFZ in 1985, followed by Southeast Asia in 1995, Africa in 1996, and Central Asia in 2006.
+The Treaty of Tlatelolco opened for signature on February 14, establishing Latin America as the first nuclear-weapon-free zone (NWFZ): an area where countries agree to refrain from the “testing, use, manufacture, production, or acquisition by any means whatsoever of any nuclear weapons.”
+Mexican Ambassador and Nobel Peace Prize winner Alfonso García Robles hoped the “territories of powers which possess those horrible tools of mass destruction will become something like contaminated islets subjected to quarantine.”
+Following Latin America, the countries of the South Pacific established a NWFZ in 1985, Southeast Asia in 1995, Africa in 1996, and Central Asia in 2006.
 Additional treaties have designated outer space and the ocean floor as additional NWFZs.

 U.S. President Lyndon B. Johnson looks on as Secretary of State Dean Rusk signs the Treaty on the Nonproliferation of Nuclear Weapons on July 1, 1968.